 4.9 Special Guardianship Orders (SGO) offer the opportunity for family, friends or existing foster carers to give a permanent home to the child without the financial loss normally associated with adoption but without Social Care or Independent Reviewing Officer input associated with foster care offer permanency within a family setting therefore improving the opportunities for the best outcomes for the child.
-Special Guardianship Orders (SGO) offer continued therapeutic services support in line with specific needs.
+Special Guardianship Orders (SGO) Special Guardianship offers financial packages in line with the specific needs of the child and continued support through therapeutic services.
 The intention is to increase the number of SGO's from 2017/18.